NEARFoundation/api.grants/README.md

 ### Special routes for admin

+> These special routes should be moved to the admin panel with a better security.
+Also in the meanwhile it's recommended to change the ADMIN_TOKEN in a regular basis

 #### Invoice downloading

+> Use this route to download the invoice

 - Route: `/admin/:adminToken/accounts/:nearId/grants/:id/invoices/:invoiceId`
   - `adminToken`: ADMIN_TOKEN from the env variable to authorize the request